w3c/specberus/README.md

 ## 4. JS API

-The interface you get when you `require("specberus")` is that from `lib/validator`.
-It returns a `Specberus` instance that is properly configured for operation in the Node.js environment (there is nominal support for running Specberus under other environments, but it isn't usable at this time).
+The interface you get when you `require("spartacus")` is that from `lib/validator`.
+It returns a `Spartacus` instance that is properly configured for operation in the Node.js environment (there is nominal support for running Spartacus under other environments, but it isn't usable at this time).

 (See also [the REST API](#5-rest-api).)